Crossed homomorphisms and low dimensional representations of mapping class groups of surfaces: Introduction

 \subsection{Setting}

 Let $S=S_{g,r}^p$ denote a connected compact oriented surface of genus $g \geq 1$ with $p \geq 0$ boundary components and $r \geq 0$ punctures in interior.
 Here, a puncture is meant by a marked point.
 The mapping class group of $S$, denoted by $\M{S}$, is defined to be the group of the isotopy classes of the orientation preserving homeomorphisms of $S$ which preserve the marked points and the boundary, both pointwise.
+Here, the isotopies are assumed to preserve the marked points and the boundary, both pointwise.
 An $n$-dimensional linear representation of $\M{S}$ is simply a group homomorphism $\M{S} \to \GL{n, \C}$.
 The two $n$-dimensional linear representations $\phi_1$ and $\phi_2 : \M{S} \to \GL{n, \C}$ are said to be conjugate if there exists some $A \in \GL{n, \C}$ such that $\phi_1(f) = A \phi_2(f) A^{-1}$ for each $f \in \M{S}$.
 Let $X$ be the set of conjugacy classes of all $(2g+1)$-dimensional linear representations of $\M{S}$.
 We denote by $X_0$ the set $X$ with the class of the trivial representation removed.